-Italy is a tourist and cultural destination loved by domestic and international tourists: cities of art are a constant attraction and will probably remain forever fascinating and visited.
-The museums, scattered throughout the peninsula, are home to artworks that tell the history of the nation through art and architecture.
-However, here you will read about some of the unconventional museums all around Italy that must be visited at least once in life!
+Italy is a tourist and cultural destination loved by both domestic and international tourists: historic cities are a constant attraction and are likely to remain eternally fascinating and visited.
+Spread throughout the country, museums host artworks telling the history of the nation itself through art and architecture.
+However, here you won't read about the famous ones but rather about the unconventional Italian museums that you must visit at least once in your life!

-A few kilometers from the historic center of Perugia, there is the historic Perugina factory and the historical museum.
-The journey begins with the historical museum, the second Italian corporate museum, it celebrates the history of Perugina, one of Italy’s oldest and cherished brands.
-The history of the mythical Bacio, the symbol of the factory (there is a record Bacio as if it were a true museum piece) born from Luisa Spagnoli's intuition.
+In the city of Perugia, just a few kilometres from the historic centre, stands the popular Perugina factory where you can visit the Chocolate House and the Historical Museum.
+The journey begins with the Historical museum, which tells how Perugina has been interpreting the Italians' passion for chocolate for over a century.
+The story of the legendary Bacio (a single chocolate whose name literally mean „kiss“) the symbol of the factory (a giant Bacio stands there as if it were a real museum piece) from Luisa Spagnoli's intuition, deserves special attention.
 The visit also provides an opportunity to view archival material telling the history of the factory and its production.

-Inaugurated in 2012, the Ice cream Museum Carpigani is located in Anzola dell'Emilia (Bologna) within the former industrial areas of the company, which since 1946 has produced machinery for artisanal ice cream.
-The Museum tells from the origins to today, the history of ice cream in Italy and it's structured in three-level: the evolution of ice cream over time, the history of the technological production, and the places and ways in which ice cream is consumed.
-You can also watch the ice cream manufacturing and make some tastings.
+Inaugurated in 2012, the Carpigani Ice cream Museum is located in Anzola dell'Emilia (Bologna) within the former industrial areas of the company, which since 1946 has been producing machines for artisanal ice cream.
+From its origins to the present day, it is an interactive journey on three levels: the evolution of ice cream over time, the history of the technological production and the places and methods of ice cream consumption.
+You can also admire the ice cream manufacturing and taste it.

-The Bora is a characteristic wind of the city of Triste, and with the aim of celebrating it, in 2004 was born the Bora Museum-Warehouse of Winds.
-The designers define it more than a museum as a curious space or museum in progress because it reflects the nature of the wind moving and evolving.
-The visit is spread over two fields: memory and creativity.
-The memory shows the famous works of authors such as Rodari or Stendhal and the creativity offers interactive games simulating the wind.
+The Bora is a characteristic wind of the city of Trieste and this is the reason why the project named Museo della Bora- Il Magazzino dei Venti was created in 2004.
+Rather than a museum in the strict sense of the word, its creators define it as a curious space or a museum in progress because it reflects the nature of the wind itself, which moves and evolves.
+The visit is based on two levels: that of memory, through the famous works of authors such as Rodari or Stendhal, and that of creativity with interactive games simulating the wind.

-Near the city of Parma, there is the museum network Parma Food Museums.
-The Parmigiano Reggiano is part of it.
-The headquarter is located within the 'Castellazzi' complex (Soragna, PR).
+In the province of Parma, there is the museum network Musei del Cibo (literally food museums) which also includes Parmigiano Reggiano Museum is located in the 'Castellazzi' complex (Soragna, Parma).

-The museum's aim is the celebration of the most popular Italian product: the Parmigiano Reggiano, a jewel of the "Made in Italy" and also copied in all the world.
-More than 120 objects, between 1800 and the first half of the 20th century, and a hundred images, drawings, and antique photographs, illustrate, within a building dedicated for centuries to cheese production, the evolution of milk processing techniques, the aging and marketing stages and the fundamental role of the Parmigiano Reggiano Consortium in safeguarding quality.
+More than 120 objects, dating between 1800 and the first half of the 20th century, and about a hundred images, drawings and ancient photographs, illustrate, within a building dedicated for centuries to cheese production, the evolution of milk processing techniques, the stages of maturing and marketing, as well as the fundamental role of Parmigiano Reggiano Consortium in safeguarding quality.

-In the Langhe district of Barolo (CN), since 2010 there is the most innovative Wine Museum in Italy.
-As its creator, François Confino says that this is where we are completely immersed in the cultural dimension of wine capable of creating art and accompanying the evolution of whole civilizations.
-The visit is organized in thematic rooms (third floor The Times of Wine, second floor The Wine in History and in the Arts, First floor The Castle and the Falletti, Plan -1 The Barolo College and the Enoturist Temple, Plan -2 Regional wineshop of Barolo).
+In the Langhe district of Barolo (Cuneo), since 2010 there is the Wimu, the most innovative Wine Museum in Italy.
+As its creator François Confino states, here you can fully immerse in the cultural dimension of wine capable of creating art and accompanying the evolution of whole civilizations.
+The visit is organised on floors divided into thematic rooms (third floor The Times of Wine, second floor The Wine in History and in the Arts, First floor The Castle and the Falletti family, Floor-1 Barolo College and the Temple of the wine tourist, Floor -2 Regional wineshop of Barolo).

 Did you like this?
 Let us know